jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 This is something I see abused all the time.
 So much so that I do my best to "never" use class inheritance.

-It's hard to test, it's hard to understand and it's usually leads to building an incorrect model anyways since it's so hard to change after-the-fact.
+It's hard to test, hard to understand and usually leads to building an incorrect model anyways since it's so hard to change after-the-fact.

 99% of the time there are better ways to build your code using patterns like this - which rely on abstractions rather than tightly coupled classes.